amperity/lein-monolith/README.md

 lein-monolith
 =============

-A Leiningen plugin to work with multiple projects inside a monorepo.
+Monolith is a Leiningen plugin to work with multiple projects inside a monorepo.

 ## Installation